stackbittest/festive-wallaby/src/pages/posts/working-from-home.md

 ---
+title: >-
-title: The Advantages and Disadvantages of Working from Home
+  What happens if I rename a blog title - The Advantages and Disadvantages of Working from Home
 excerpt: >-
   Work at home parent is an entrepreneur who works from home and integrates parenting into his or her business activities.